ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-l take pains to suit you.
+ will take pains to suit you.

 How TO MAKE FENCE POSTS LAST
 FOREVER.—A correspondent of the